 Everett Barksdale - was the original replacement for Charlie Fuqua in 1952.
 They were then: Bill Kenny, Everett Barksdale, Adriel McDonald, Teddy Williams, and Harold Francis.
 He was with the Ink Spots for at least one appearance in September 1952 at the Toronto Casino.
 With Sidney Bechet (1941) and the Jubalaires in 1945.
 In 1950-1 he's on some Louis Armstrong recordings.
 In June 1952 he's on a Red Caps session.
 In December 1952 he's on Capitol recordings of the Art Tatum Trio (with Slam Stewart).
 1954-56 - he was a session musician (backed Nappy Brown on "Don't Be Angry," as well as Lavern Baker and Ruth Brown).
 In 1957, he was with Red Allen, and in 1961, he was a session musician behind Solomon Burke.

 Jimmy Kennedy - ERROR: his name is Jimmy Cannady, not Jimmy Kennedy (I assume that I just misheard what Adriel McDonald said).
 Although he was referred to as a "new member" (baritone & guitar) in a January 10, 1953 article on the Ink Spots, he'd replaced Everett Barksdale around September or October 1952 (he's correctly identified in the Ed Sullivan picture on page 235, although his name is misspelled).
 They were then: Bill Kenny, Jimmy Cannady, Adriel McDonald, Ernie Brown (not Teddy Williams), and Harold Francis.
 Cannady had been with Benny Carter's Orchestra (1947).
-He'd been in the original Bill Doggett Combo, which recorded for King around April 1952.
-Had the Jimmy Cannady Quartet, which backed 4 Brothers & A Cousin on Jaguar in 1954.
-Active session guitarist in the 1950s.
+He'd been in the original Bill Doggett Combo, which recorded for King around April 1952, and had the Jimmy Cannady Quartet, which backed the 4 Brothers & A Cousin on Jaguar in 1954.
+He became an active session guitarist in the 1950s.

 Ernie Brown - Joined in August 1952 to replace Teddy Williams (he's mentioned as being with the Ink Spots at a September 1952 appearance, along with Everett Barksdale).
 ERROR: the photo on page 235 identifies Teddy Williams in the group; it should be Ernie Brown.
 He had also been with the Blenders for a while in 1950.
 In a January 10, 1953 Afro-American article, the Ink Spots were: Bill Kenny, Adriel McDonald (bass), Ernie Brown (rhythm singer), Jimmie Cannady (guitar).
 Both Brown & Cannady played guitar.
 In the 1960s, he had the Ernie Brown Trio ("formerly with the Bill Kenny Ink Spots"), based in Columbus, Ohio.